comp426-2022-spring/okab/documentation/documentation.md

   npm install @material-ui/core
   npm install react-router-dom
 ```
+If you are already in the client subdirectory, just do the install comamands.

 ## Run Instructions
-First you need to enter the client folder in the covid-19-dashboard subdirectory.
+First you need to enter the client folder in the covid-19-tracker subdirectory.
 If you are in the okab root directory, do:
 ```
-  cd covid-19-dashboard
+  cd covid-19-tracker
   cd client
 ```